 What Are Choroidal Neovascular Membranes?

 Choroidal neovascular membranes (CNVM) are new, damaging blood vessels that grow beneath the retina.
 These blood vessels grow in an area called the choroid.
 They break through the barrier between the choroid and the retina.
-When they leak in the retina they cause vision loss.
+When they leak or bleed in the retina they cause vision loss.